-- Be licensed and in good standing in the jurisdiction in which they practice.
-Note, non-pharmacists will be limited in the number of APPE rotations they may precept for required rotations.
-Limit of one required rotation per APPE student and no more than two elective rotations with non-pharmacists.
+- 1. Be licensed and in good standing in the jurisdiction in which they practice.
+Note, during the fourth year an APPE student may have one Elective rotation with a non-pharmacist preceptor.
+All other rotations must be with a pharmacist.
 All IPPE rotations must be precepted with US licensed pharmacists. - 2.
 Provide selected information on Preceptor Information Form to the Experiential Education Faculty Advisory Committee, which will be kept on file for all experiential education preceptors.
-The submission of an updated resume or curriculum vitae is recommended but not required. - 3.
-Maintain high professional standards (i.e., ACPE standards below\). - a.
-The college or school should identify preceptors who will be positive role models for student pharmacists and who, in general, demonstrate the following behavior, qualities, and values (as applicable to their area of practice): - i. practice ethically and with compassion for patients - ii. accept personal responsibility for patient outcomes - iii. have professional training, experience, and competence commensurate with their position - iv. utilize clinical and scientific publications in clinical care decision making and evidence-based practice - v. have a desire to educate others (patients, care givers, other health care professionals, student pharmacists, pharmacy residents) - vi. have an aptitude to facilitate learning - vii. be able to document and assess student performance - viii. have a systematic, self-directed approach to their own continuing professional development - ix. collaborate with other health care professionals as a member of a team - x. be committed to their organization, professional societies, and the community - 1.
-Be willing to participate in School of Pharmacy and Pharmaceutical Sciences sponsored preceptor meetings (either live or via WebEx for out-of-town preceptors). - 2.
-Be willing to provide the instruction, supervision and evaluation needed for student pharmacists to complete assignments and achieve competency in the objectives corresponding to the designated rotation(s). - a.
-This requires that preceptors provide evaluation information and reports on student pharmacists, including feedback on areas such as professional skills, personal characteristics, professional ethics and overall performance.

-- 3. Completion of preceptor development activities. - 4.
+The submission of an updated resume or curriculum vitae is recommended but not required. - Maintain high professional standards (i.e., ACPE standards below). - a.
+The college or school should identify preceptors who will be positive role models for student pharmacists and who, in general, demonstrate the following behavior, qualities, and values (as applicable to their area of practice): - i. practice ethically and with compassion for patients - ii. accept personal responsibility for patient outcomes - iii. have professional training, experience, and competence commensurate with their position - iv. utilize clinical and scientific publications in clinical care decision making and evidence-based practice - v. have a desire to educate others (patients, care givers, other health care professionals, student pharmacists, pharmacy residents) - vi. have an aptitude to facilitate learning - vii. be able to document and assess student performance - viii. have a systematic, self-directed approach to their own continuing professional development - ix. collaborate with other health care professionals as a member of a team - x. be committed to their organization, professional societies, and the community - 4.
+Be willing to participate in School of Pharmacy and Pharmaceutical Sciences sponsored preceptor meetings (either live or via WebEx for out-of-town preceptors). - 5.
+Be willing to provide the instruction, supervision and evaluation needed for student pharmacists to achieve competency in the objectives corresponding to the designated rotation(s). - a.
+This requires that preceptors provide evaluation information and reports on student pharmacists, including feedback on areas such as professional skills, personal characteristics, professional ethics and overall performance. - 6.
+Completion of preceptor development activities. - 7.
 Demonstration of a pharmacy practice which expands the role of a pharmacist.